The ton quartet

 The first instance in Tests of the top four scoring centuries in an innings - and, by a strange quirk, of the top four coming close to breaking the record for the first wicket.
 Wasim Jaffer and Dinesh Karthik added 175 on day one of the second Test against Bangladesh, in Dhaka, before Karthik retired hurt with cramps.
 Then at 281, still without the loss of a wicket, Jaffer was also taken off with cramps, and Rahul Dravid and Sachin Tendulkar batted till stumps for 326 for 0.
 On day two Dravid fell, India's first wicket, when they needed six runs to break the opening-stand record of 413 set by Pankaj Roy and Vinoo Mankad.
 Karthik returned to get his maiden century.

 Early in his Test career, Robert Croft, who was born in Morriston, Wales, today, looked the part.
 On his first tour, in 1996-97, he took 18 wickets in four Tests in Zimbabwe and New Zealand, including a match-winning hand in Christchurch.
 But in 1997, Australian batsmen, Greg Blewett excepted, nullified him completely, and Glenn McGrath reduced his once-useful lower-order batting to a quivering mess.
 Croft returned to save a Test with the bat against South Africa at Old Trafford in 1998, and helped win the series in Sri Lanka in 2000-01.
 But he slipped down the pecking order after deciding not to tour India in 2001-02, and never really regained the selectors' confidence.

 Birth of the brilliant New South Wales batsman Alan Kippax, who played 22 Tests for Australia.
-He was a glorious strokemaker who specialised in the late cut.
-He made two Test centuries, an even 100 against England at the MCG in 1928-29, and 146 in West Indies' first Test against Australia, at Adelaide in 1930-31.
+He was a glorious strokemaker who specialised in the late cut, and he made two Test centuries, an even 100 against England at the MCG in 1928-29, and 146 in West Indies' first Test against Australia, at Adelaide in 1930-31.
 In 61 Sheffield Shield matches for NSW he cracked 6096 runs at an average of over 70.
 That included the highest tenth-wicket partnership in first-class history: against Queensland in Sydney in 1927-28, Kippax and Hal Hooker added 307 in only five hours.
 Kippax made 240 of them.
 He died in his native Sydney in 1972.